Deva-tharshini/AgroVision-Classifier/README.md

 ---

-## 🚀 Run
+## 🚀 How to Run

-1. Open in Google Colab
+1. Open the notebook in Google Colab
-2. Upload dataset
+2. Upload dataset (train, validation, test)
 3. Run all cells
-4. Upload image
+4. Upload an image for prediction

 ---